CrimsonRuby11/Ruby-Terminal/README.md

 Currently under construction.
 Feel free to fork and develop!

 ### How to Run
 This shell is currently only usable in a linux shell.
-Windows compatibility is still in progress.
+For Windows, Head to the Releases tab and download the .rar file, and run the .exe file!

 Download g++ via the command